 Initial license revenue includes license and capacity revenues that do not recur on a monthly or quarterly basis.
 Included in initial license revenue are license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at interim points during the term of the agreement, including those that are recognizable annually due to negotiated customer payment terms.
 Initial license revenue increased by \$13.5 million, or 10.7%, during the year ended December 31, 2013, as compared to the same period in 2012 with the Americas reportable segment increasing by \$25.5 million partially offset by decreases in the EMEA and Asia/Pacific reportable segments of \$5.1 million and \$6.9 million, respectively.
-The decrease in initial license revenue in the Asia/Pacific reportable segment is largely attributable to a larger number of customers converting from perpetual license arrangements to term and transaction based license arrangements during the year ended December 31, 2013 as compared to the same period in 2012 as compared to the same period in 2013.
+The decrease in initial license revenue in the Asia/Pacific reportable segment to term and transaction based license arrangements during the year ended December 31, 2013.
 Included in the above are capacity related revenue increases of \$23.6 million and \$3.9 million in the Americas and Asia/Pacific reportable segments, respectively, partially offset by a decrease of \$3.3 million in the EMEA reportable segment during the year ended December 31, 2013 as compared to the same period in 2012.